-This is a good option if you want to explore waters you wouldn’t get to otherwise— with the pontoon boat, you are able to be taken to secluded beaches, islands, and lagoons.
+This is a good option if you want to explore waters you wouldn’t get to otherwise— with the pontoon boat, you can be taken to secluded beaches, islands, and lagoons.

 If you’ve been to Clearwater Beach, you’ve most likely seen the giant parachutes being pulled by boats.
 Soaring hundreds of feet above the Gulf, you get the most amazing views— and quite a thrill!

 I would pick whichever one is closest to the other activities you plan to do that day.
 Clearwater Watersports is right by Shephard’s on South Beach.